 info functions displays the list of user-defined functions with the library where they are defined.
 Parenthesis denote functions known by LME, but not loaded; they also indicate spelling errors in function or variable names.
-With an output argument, info('functions') gives a list of structures which describe each user-defined function, with the following fields:
+With an output argument, info('functions') gives a structure array which describes each user-defined function, with the following fields:

 library library name name function name loaded true if loaded info methods displays the list of methods.
-With an output argument, info('methods') gives a list of structures which describe each method, with the following fields:
+With an output argument, info('methods') gives a structure array which describes each method, with the following fields:

-library library name class class name name function name loaded true if loaded info variables displays the list of variables with their type and size.
-With an output argument, info('methods') gives a list of structures which describe each variable, with the following fields:
+library library name

+class class name

+name function name

+loaded true if loaded

+info variables displays the list of variables with their type and size.
+With an output argument, info('variables') gives a structure array which describes each variable, with the following fields: